Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

-# Installation of ROCm and Tensorflow on Ubuntu 20.4.1 LTS for Radeon RX580
+# Installation of ROCm and TensorFlow on Ubuntu 20.4.1 LTS for Radeon RX580
-**This guide was updated as of 25.01.2021 due to new version of tensorflow-rocm being incompatible.**
+**25.01.2021: Updated due to new version of tensorflow-rocm being incompatible.**

-This guide will show you how to set up your **clean Ubuntu 20.4.1 LTS** OS to be ready to run **Tensorflow** projects, using **ROCm** to take advantage of the power of your **RX580 graphics card (or any gfx803)** in a tested, easy and fast way (It should work on other supported Ubuntu versions and other graphic cards too, with only slight changes).
+This guide will show you how to set up your **fresh Ubuntu 20.4.1 LTS** OS to be ready to run **TensorFlow** projects, using **ROCm** to take advantage of the power of your **RX580 graphics card (or any gfx803)** in a tested, easy and fast way (It should work on other supported Ubuntu versions and other graphic cards too, with only slight changes).

 It is basically a resume of the [official guide by AMD](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html), and the [unofficial guide by Mathieu Poliquin](https://www.videogames.ai/Install-ROCM-Machine-Learning-AMD-GPU).
 I highly recommend to check those links, in order to understand what you are doing and why.